joshuaoreilly/boggle-nogs/README.md

 ### Command line arguments

 `--port`: specify the port to run on

+`--ignore`: specify folder which contains `ignore-sites.txt` and `ignore-titles.txt`.
+If not given, will assume the current directory is where they are found.

 There are technically other arguments, but considering I don't think they do anything or work, I'd just ignore them.